-Sometimes the best tips can come from those who have been there and done that.
-So we’ve asked some of our members to share their tips and stories.
+Sometimes the best tips can come from those who have 'been there and done that'.
+Below, some of our members share their tips and stories.

 We asked some of our retired members to share the best piece of advice they ever received about planning for the future: